May 14, 2015

 What is the long-term picture?
 There are four stable situations that can come about in the mid- to long-term as the number of people informed about the movement grows:

 Scenario C – Controversy: In this scenario almost everyone knows a reasonable amount about the movement.
-A fraction of society is favourable enough to be actively involved, but many people are not in support.
-Most large movements can expect to be here. e.g. abortion
+A fraction of society is favorable enough to be actively involved, but many people are not in support.
+Most large movements can expect to be here.
+E.g. abortion

 Scenario D – Acceptance: It becomes socially normal to support the movement.
-Almost everyone knows something about it and agrees. e.g. ending the use of lead in consumer products
+Almost everyone knows something about it and agrees.2 E.g. ending the use of lead in consumer products

 The marginal effect of an intervention may be quite different depending on which long-term scenario we are in.
 For this reason it’s important to have a good understanding of which are the most likely.
 To help think about the effects of interventions, we’ll consider the two intervention archetypes illustrated in Figure 7.